Hong Kong typhoon season is here! Do you know what to do when the T8 signal is raised? Here’s what you need to know for when the storms hit.

 - Stock up on long-life food and water.
 This is especially important if you are in a more remote part of Hong Kong where there is more risk of power and water outages or longer road closures after the storm has passed.
 In the city, you won’t have your usual fallback of home delivery services, so make sure you have at least 24 hours worth (but preferably enough to last 2 to 3 days) of food for the family (including your furry friends).

 - Charge important electrical items like phones and laptops (as well as power banks as backup!).
 During Mangkhut, my apartment in Mid-Levels never lost power or internet.
-In fact, I was able to FaceTime family and watch Netflix for most of the day!
+In fact, I was able to FaceTime family and watch TV for most of the day!
 But this may not be the case and you don’t want to waste your battery scrolling through social media.

 - Prepare an emergency bag or box with flashlights (check the batteries!), a hard copy of emergency phone numbers (including family and friends) in case your phone dies as well as some first aid supplies, just in case.